Bowling Green Falcons football: Early history (1919–1967)

 Perry, who attended Bowling Green and was a three-sport athlete for the Falcons and the captain of the football, basketball and baseball teams in 1931–32 returned to Bowling Green after serving as a high school coach at Upper Arlington and the offensive backfield coach of Ohio State.
 Perry changed the culture of the program, and focused on decreases in mistakes, penalties, fumbles, interceptions, blocked kicks and missed assignments.
 With the new coach and coaching style, the team's record quickly turned around and finished with a 7–1–1 record Perry's first season as head coach.
 In that season, the team's only loss came to the Miami RedHawks by the score of 7–0.
 The team outscored opponents 224–53, compared to being outscored 125–196 in the 1954 season.
 The team continued success into the 1956 season and recorded seven straight victories before picking up a 7–7 tie vs. Miami (OH) and finishing the season with an eight win on the season for a final unbeaten record of 8–0–1 and Bowling Green's first MAC Championship.
 After two successful seasons in 1957 and 1958, in which the Falcons went 13–3–2 overall between the two season, The season included conference wins over Miami, Kent State, Ohio, Toledo, and Western Michigan and non-conference opponents of Dayton, Delaware, Marshall, and Southern Illinois.
 BG recorded two games where the team scored 51 points, and the closest game of the season was a 13–9 win over Ohio in the last game of the season on November 21.
-Bowling Green finished the year with a perfect record of 9–0–0 and were named the Mid-American Conference Champions and National Champions in the NCAA College Division.
+Bowling Green finished the year with a perfect record of 9–0 and was the Mid-American Conference champion and was named small college national champion by the AP and the UPI.
 The next season, the Falcons began the season with a 5–0 record that included wins over MAC rivals Miami, Toledo and Kent State.
 And on October 29, 1960, the team got a sixth straight win on the season and seventeenth straight victory overall, beating California Polytechnic 50–6.
 Shortly after the victory, news spread that the Mustangs' plane crashed on takeoff when leaving Toledo.
 Two weeks later, the team faced Ohio University in a rematch of the championship-clinching game in the 1959 season.
-The Bobcats snapped the team's eighteen-game win streak and ended the team's chance at a second consecutive national title.
-With the 14–7 win, the Bobcats earned the MAC Championship and 1960 NCAA College Division National Championship.
+The Bobcats snapped the team's 18-game win streak and ended the team's chance at a second consecutive national title.
+With the 14–7 win, the Bobcats earned the MAC championship and went on to win the small college national championship.
 The Falcons went on to beat Texas-El Paso and finished the season with an 8–1 record, ranked second in the MAC.
 The 1961 team finishing the regular season with an 8–1 record in the regular season, the single loss to Miami (OH) by one point, 7–6.
 Despite the loss, the Falcons claimed their third MAC title and was selected to play in the Mercy Bowl, the program's first bowl game.
 The team flew to California to play Fresno State at the Los Angeles Memorial Coliseum.
 Proceeds of the game went to the survivors and families of the Cal Poly plane crash.
 The Falcons lost the game 36–6 but over $170,000 was raised for the victims.